cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/configuration.md

 <Definitions>

   - `binding` <PropMeta>required</PropMeta>
-    - After you've created a namespace, you must bind it to your Worker  so it is accessible from within the Worker script via a variable name you specify.
+    - After you’ve created a namespace, you must bind it to your Worker  so it is accessible from within the Worker script via a variable name you specify.

   - `id` <PropMeta>required</PropMeta>
-    - The ID of the namespace you wish to bind to the Worker's global scope when it is deployed.
+    - The ID of the namespace you wish to bind to the Worker’s global scope when it is deployed.
 Required for `wrangler publish`.

   - `preview_id` <PropMeta>required</PropMeta>
-    - The ID of the namespace you wish to bind to the Worker's global scope when it is previewed .
+    - The ID of the namespace you wish to bind to the Worker’s global scope when it is previewed .
 Required for `wrangler dev` and `wrangler preview`.

 </Definitions>

 <Aside>

-__Note:__ Creating your KV Namespaces can be handled using Wrangler's [KV Commands](/cli-wrangler/commands#kv).
+__Note:__ Creating your KV Namespaces can be handled using Wrangler’s [KV Commands](/cli-wrangler/commands#kv).

 You can also define your `kv_namespaces` using [alternative TOML syntax](https://github.com/toml-lang/toml#user-content-table).